Value creation for the society

-Actively fulfilling corporate social responsibility and focusing on creating values for society is one of the core missions of Siemens and a reflection of Siemens’ brand claim “Ingenuity for life”.
-As a good corporate citizen, Siemens is an integral part of China’s economy and society.
-The company has made constant efforts to contribute to the public welfare in China, focusing on creating values for the society through its technical portfolio, innovations, local operations, people and activities in corporate social responsibility.
+Actively fulfilling corporate social responsibility and focusing on creating values for the society is a core mission of Siemens.
+As a good corporate citizen, the company has made constant efforts to contribute to the public welfare in China, focusing on creating values for the society through its portfolio, innovations, local operations, people development and activities in corporate social responsibility.

-Siemens is able to maximize the impact of corporate social responsibility programs and activities by leveraging core expertise of employees and unique company resources.
 In addition to monetary donations, Siemens provides relevant products and solutions to contribute knowledge, experience and technological assistance to entities in need.
-Employees also actively participate in voluntary activities jointly organized by Siemens and non-profit organizations.
+Siemens employees also actively participate in voluntary activities jointly organized by Siemens and non-profit organizations.

-Over the years, the company has been actively engaging in a variety of corporate social responsibility activities with a focus on the following three areas: access to technology, access to education and sustaining community.
-These three areas are closely inter-connected.
+Over the years, the company has been actively engaged in a variety of corporate social responsibility activities with a focus on three areas: Access to Technology, Access to Education and Sustaining Communities.

 Access to technology